Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## Apache Camel

-Designed to perform system integration.
+Apache Camel is a tool designed to perfrom system integration.

 - **Component**: a class packaged in their starter file, exposes the capability of creating end-points, we define components by using URIs
 - **End-point**: object that give a set of method for creating a **Consumer** (fetch data from the end-point), or a **Producer** (sending data to the end-point)